davejacobs223/Electrophysiology/README.md

 Some code for neural unit data recordings.
 Most is made to work with Ripple's output.
 But there are also some started code for reading in intan data....

+For ripping intan data:
+intan_process - will get out the voltage trace and do some basic filtering of potential spikes from a thresehold.
+Works with intans SDK called intan2py

 For ripping ripple files:
 NOTE – these ripple related codes require a special environment with python 2 that has pyns loaded.
 See ripple docs for pyns.
 The ‘environment’ yaml file can be used to create an anaconda environment that sets up the python 2 environment for pyns.